crosscon/crosscon_soc/README.md

 Open another terminal.

-## Upload the program using GDB and run the program.
+## Upload and run the program using GDB

 Run
 ```